lucyhandbaghead/lucy-elventy-base-blog/content/blog/lucy-handbaghead-kicks-evolution-in-its-sexist-balls.md

 Mother Nature with her massive, leafy boobs

-You've made a religion... a cult out of evolution.
+"You've made a religion... a cult out of evolution you little bell end."

 Unselective natural selection.